Julia Roberts as Harriet Tubman and 17 other outrageous and controversial movie castings

 Scarlett Johansson as Motoko Kusanagi in Ghost in the Shell

-The upcoming Ghost in the Shell is based on an anime and manga series of the same name starring a Japanese woman named Motoko Kusanagi.
-The live-action adaptation, however, stars Scarlett Johansson, a white actress.
-Soon after DreamWorks revealed their casting decision in 2015, petitions sprung up demanding that Hollywood "stop whitewashing Asian characters."
-In April, the studio released a first look at Johansson in her lead role, prompting a fresh wave of criticism from actress Ming-Na Wen, Yahoo’s Jason Chen, the Angry Asian Man blog, and many more influential figures in the community.
-No one associated with the film has publicly responded to these complaints. —Ariana Bacle
+Ghost in the Shell is based on an anime and manga series of the same name starring a Japanese woman named Motoko Kusanagi.
+The live-action adaptation, however, starred Scarlett Johansson, a white actress.
+Soon after DreamWorks revealed its casting decision in 2015, petitions sprung up demanding that Hollywood "stop whitewashing Asian characters."
+In April 2016, the studio released a first look at Johansson in her lead role, prompting a fresh wave of criticism from actress Ming-Na Wen, Yahoo’s Jason Chen, the Angry Asian Man blog, and many more influential figures in the community.
+Johansson spoke out on the controversy in a 2017 interview, saying on Good Morning America, “I think this character is living a very unique experience in that she has a human brain in an entirely machinate body.
+She’s essentially identity-less.
+I would never attempt to play a person of a different race, obviously.
+Hopefully, any question that comes up of my casting will be answered by audiences when they see the film."
+The film ultimately opened to critical reviews and disappointing box office results, grossing just $40.6 million in its domestic run (though the film did see a stronger performance overseas).

 Zoe Saldana as Nina Simone in Nina

-Zoe Saldana continues to face heat for her role as Nina Simone just months before the release of Nina.
-While the decision to cast the Guardians of the Galaxy actress as the famed musician has been a controversial one since it was first announced, the drama bubbled back up in March 2016.
+Zoe Saldana faced heat over playing Nina Simone in the film Nina.
+While the decision to cast the Guardians of the Galaxy actress as the famed musician had been a controversial one since it was first announced, the drama bubbled back up in March 2016.
 After Saldana tweeted a quote from Simone reading, "I'll tell you what freedom is to me- No Fear...
 I mean really, no fear," the late singer's estate responded from her Twitter account, writing, "Cool story but please take Nina's name out your mouth.
 For the rest of your life."
-Director Cynthia Mort weighed in as well, telling EW, "Zoe gave an amazingly courageous and great performance.
+Director Cynthia Mort weighed in as well on the controversy, telling EW, "Zoe gave an amazingly courageous and great performance.
 I think that’s all that should matter."

 Christian Bale as Moses in Exodus: Gods and Kings